platformatic/platformatic/docs/runtime/_shared-configuration.md

 ### `startTimeout`

 The number of milliseconds to wait before considering a service as failed to start.
+Default: `30000`.

 ### `restartOnError`